mchagneux/computo_paper/template-computo-myst.md

 In brief, a low $\asspr$ implies that several objects are often mingled into only one track, resulting in undercount.
 A low $\assre$ implies that single objects are often associated with multiple tracks.
 If no method is used to discard redundant tracks this results in overcount.
-%measures the ability of a MOT algorithm to assign one and only one track per object (it decreases whenever several tracks are assigned to the same object).
 Conversely, association precision ($\asspr$) measures how exclusive tracks are to each object (it decreases whenever a track covers multiple objects).
 Again, it is useful to reconsider and illustrate the meaning of these metrics in the context of MOT-based counting.
 Litter items are typically well separated on river banks, thus predicted tracks are not expected to interfere much.
 This suggests that reaching high $\asspr$ on our footage is not challenging.
 Contrarily, $\assre$ is a direct measurement of the capability of the tracker to avoid producing multiple tracks despite missing detections and challenging motion.